 When you’re meteor-watching, it’s fun to bring along a buddy.
 Then two of you can watch in different directions.
 When someone sees one, they can call out “meteor!”
 This technique will let you see more meteors than one person watching alone will see.

 Be sure to give yourself at least an hour of observing time.
 It takes about 20 minutes for your eyes to adapt to the dark.

 Be aware that meteors often come in spurts, interspersed with lulls.

 An earthgrazer meteor possible at early evening.
 You won’t see as many Geminid meteors when the constellation Gemini sits close to the eastern horizon during the evening hours.
-As night passes, the Geminid’s radiant will climb upward, so that the meteors will be raining down from a point that’s higher in the sky.
+But the evening hours are the best time to try to catch an earthgrazer meteor.

 Earthgrazers are rarely seen but prove to be especially memorable, if you should be lucky enough to catch one.

-You don’t need to find the constellation Gemini to watch the Geminid meteor shower.
+Again, you don’t need to find the constellation Gemini to watch the Geminid meteor shower.
 These medium-speed meteors streak the nighttime in many different directions and in front of numerous age-old constellations.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.